Identifying the Essential Qualities of Leaders

 - Horizon Scanning – They look at what is coming of directions, commonly using the PESTLE model or some other framework to gather information.

 - Mitigating Risk – They anticipate the problems that may come up and develop mitigations to counter those problems.

 What defines inspirational leaders is the extent to which they are influenced and act from their higher self, or spirit.
 They not only are in touch with their higher self, but they also help others to be in touch with their higher self and so they are inspiring.

-Inspirational leaders possess essential qualities which are specific to their own way of leading.
+Inspirational leaders possess essential qualities which are specific to their way of leading.
 Not everyone relates to inspirational leadership.
 Some people much prefer more practical, logical and factual leadership.

 I remember a discussion I had with a close colleague who was a sensor/thinker, which means she gathered information via her senses and the world around her.
 I asked her if she would prefer to be remembered as a respected leader or an inspirational leader.
 Her response was to be respected.

 Inspirational leaders are visionary.
-In this context being visionary means they have the ability to create a new future in their imagination.
-Some of the most life-changing inventions have been as a result of visionary people persevering beyond the possible to achieve the impossible.
+In this context being visionary means the ability to create a new future in their imagination.
+Some of the most life-changing inventions have been a result of visionary people persevering beyond the possible to achieve the impossible.
 Think of Edison, Stephenson and latterly Steve Jobs.